Musical Performance at Tech

 The School of Music currently offers two orchestral ensembles: the Georgia Tech Symphony Orchestra (GTSO, advanced), and Concert Orchestra (intermediate).
 Both ensembles are under the direction of Professor Chaowen Ting, maintains a membership of approximately 80-100 students.
 The orchestra program also provides access to master classes, professional engagements, and recording opportunities.
 Members enjoy social aspects through informal dinners and parties.
 Students are encouraged to pre-register for orchestra and then audition.

 The GTSO performs 4-6 concerts in an academic year.
 Concerts and repertoire expose participants to a variety of orchestral literature from the Classical through Contemporary periods, including operatic, popular and film music.
 Participation in the Orchestra broadens students’ skills and experience in performing, understanding and appreciation of great music.
 Recent works performed include Dvorak Symphony No. 9 “From the New World,” Tchaikovsky’s Symphony No. 5, Brahms Symphonies Nos.
 2 & 4, and Rimsky-Korsakov Scheherazade.

-Chamber Orchestra is the second orchestra at GT, performing 4 concerts in an academic year.
+Concert Orchestra is the second orchestra at GT, performing ~4 concerts in an academic year.
 The Chamber Orchestra provides players with a supportive environment in which players develop personal techniques and ensemble skills through practicing, rehearsing, and coaching.
 Players are explored to Classical symphonic repertoire as well as modern and pop music.

-The Treble Choir performs in at least one concert per semester, and plans to participate in special events on the Georgia Tech campus as well, such as singing the national anthem for basketball, baseball, softball, volleyball games, etc.
+Treble Choir performs in at least one concert per semester and at other special events on the Georgia Tech campus, such as singing the national anthem for sports like basketball and volleyball.

-For more information, contact Brittney Boykin at firstname.lastname@example.org
+For more information, please contact the Treble Choir officer team at firstname.lastname@example.org